gaelrgerard/laa/doc/LAA__Overview.md

 In this mode, *install* is not sent to the [SAM SM](LAA__Terminology_And_Definitions.md#SAMSM) and [LAA](LAA__Terminology_And_Definitions.md#LAA)  performs a local eligibility check and installation.
 The Device Application relies only on the [LAA](LAA__Terminology_And_Definitions.md#LAA)  checks.
 [LAA](LAA__Terminology_And_Definitions.md#LAA)  checks are out of scope of this specification. *samSMFQDN* parameter is only used for the notification.

+The notification SHALL contain *samServiceScriptResp* parameter in this mode because the response is not provided through [GPSERAM](LAA__References.md#GPSERAM) script.

 ### Personalization